 What about the Jasper Chrome extension specifically, though?

-Amanda Weston, founder of Blogs by Jarvis, said: “I already felt that I had Jasper fully integrated into my workflow—until the Jasper Chrome extension was released.
+Amanda Weston, founder of Blogs by Jasper, said: “I already felt that I had Jasper fully integrated into my workflow—until the Jasper Chrome extension was released.
 Now, I literally have Jasper with me everywhere online.
 We all know the pain of swiping between screens, or clicking through tabs.
 Now there's no need for those headaches!
 I can work faster without having to navigate to another window.”

 - Templates: More than 50 templates for writing everything from blog posts to product descriptions and beyond